Pangaea Logistics Solutions (NASDAQ:PANL) Cut to “Hold” at Zacks Investment Research

-Zacks Investment Research downgraded shares of Pangaea Logistics Solutions (NASDAQ:PANL) from a buy rating to a hold rating in a report issued on Thursday, Zacks.com reports.
+Zacks Investment Research downgraded shares of Pangaea Logistics Solutions (NASDAQ:PANL) from a buy rating to a hold rating in a research report released on Thursday morning, Zacks.com reports.

 According to Zacks, “Pangaea Logistics Solutions Ltd. operates as a global logistics company.
 It provides seaborne drybulk transportation services.
 The Company provides logistics services to a broad base of industrial customers who require the transportation of a wide variety of dry bulk cargoes, including grains, pig iron, hot briquetted iron, bauxite, alumina, cement clinker, dolomite, and limestone.
 It provides dry bulk cargo transportation services for steel, aluminum, energy, agricultural, and other sectors.
 Pangaea Logistics Solutions Ltd. is headquartered in Newport, Rhode Island. “

-The firm also recently declared a quarterly dividend, which was paid on Tuesday, June 15th.
-Investors of record on Tuesday, June 1st were issued a $0.035 dividend.
-The ex-dividend date was Friday, May 28th.
-This represents a $0.14 dividend on an annualized basis and a yield of 2.86%.
-This is an increase from Pangaea Logistics Solutions’s previous quarterly dividend of $0.02.
-Pangaea Logistics Solutions’s dividend payout ratio is currently 43.75%.
+The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, June 15th.
+Shareholders of record on Tuesday, June 1st were issued a $0.035 dividend.
+This represents a $0.14 dividend on an annualized basis and a yield of 2.75%.
+The ex-dividend date of this dividend was Friday, May 28th.
+This is a boost from Pangaea Logistics Solutions’s previous quarterly dividend of $0.02.
+Pangaea Logistics Solutions’s dividend payout ratio is 43.75%.

-In related news, major shareholder One Acquisition Holdin Pangaea sold 20,091 shares of the stock in a transaction dated Monday, March 22nd.
-The stock was sold at an average price of $3.35, for a total value of $67,304.85.
-Following the completion of the transaction, the insider now owns 56,818 shares of the company’s stock, valued at $190,340.30.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Insiders sold 9,419,384 shares of company stock valued at $31,821,916 in the last three months.
-46.66% of the stock is currently owned by company insiders.
+In other news, major shareholder One Acquisition Holdin Pangaea sold 9,242 shares of the company’s stock in a transaction that occurred on Monday, April 5th.
+The shares were sold at an average price of $3.13, for a total value of $28,927.46.
+Following the transaction, the insider now owns 56,818 shares in the company, valued at $177,840.34.
+The sale was disclosed in a legal filing with the SEC, which is available at this link.
+In the last 90 days, insiders sold 9,446,373 shares of company stock worth $32,010,560.
+Corporate insiders own 46.66% of the company’s stock.

-Large investors have recently added to or reduced their stakes in the business.
-Barclays PLC lifted its holdings in Pangaea Logistics Solutions by 159.0% during the 1st quarter.
-Barclays PLC now owns 8,838 shares of the shipping company’s stock worth $28,000 after buying an additional 5,426 shares during the last quarter.
-Rhumbline Advisers bought a new position in Pangaea Logistics Solutions during the 4th quarter worth approximately $34,000.
-JPMorgan Chase & Co. lifted its holdings in Pangaea Logistics Solutions by 247.1% during the 4th quarter.
-JPMorgan Chase & Co. now owns 31,745 shares of the shipping company’s stock worth $88,000 after buying an additional 22,600 shares during the last quarter.
-Bank of New York Mellon Corp lifted its holdings in Pangaea Logistics Solutions by 56.2% during the 4th quarter.
-Bank of New York Mellon Corp now owns 37,598 shares of the shipping company’s stock worth $104,000 after buying an additional 13,523 shares during the last quarter.
-Finally, Acadian Asset Management LLC bought a new position in Pangaea Logistics Solutions during the 1st quarter worth approximately $181,000.
-29.07% of the stock is currently owned by institutional investors.
+Hedge funds and other institutional investors have recently modified their holdings of the company.
+BlackRock Inc. lifted its stake in shares of Pangaea Logistics Solutions by 20.6% in the fourth quarter.
+BlackRock Inc. now owns 488,127 shares of the shipping company’s stock worth $1,352,000 after buying an additional 83,426 shares in the last quarter.
+Bank of New York Mellon Corp lifted its stake in shares of Pangaea Logistics Solutions by 56.2% in the fourth quarter.
+Bank of New York Mellon Corp now owns 37,598 shares of the shipping company’s stock worth $104,000 after buying an additional 13,523 shares in the last quarter.
+Rhumbline Advisers bought a new position in shares of Pangaea Logistics Solutions in the fourth quarter worth approximately $34,000.
+JPMorgan Chase & Co. lifted its stake in shares of Pangaea Logistics Solutions by 247.1% in the fourth quarter.
+JPMorgan Chase & Co. now owns 31,745 shares of the shipping company’s stock worth $88,000 after buying an additional 22,600 shares in the last quarter.
+Finally, Barclays PLC lifted its stake in shares of Pangaea Logistics Solutions by 159.0% in the first quarter.
+Barclays PLC now owns 8,838 shares of the shipping company’s stock worth $28,000 after buying an additional 5,426 shares in the last quarter.
+Hedge funds and other institutional investors own 29.07% of the company’s stock.

 Pangaea Logistics Solutions Company Profile